AurelianSpodarec/Lua-Comprehensive-Guide-By-Examples/docs/references/functions/utilities/xpcall.md

    Similar to `pcall`, `xpcall` invokes the function `f` in protected mode, meaning that errors inside `f` do not propagate but are caught by `xpcall`.

 2. **Custom Error Handling**:
-   If an error occurs, `xpcall` calls the provided message handler `msgh`, passing the error message to it.
+   If an error occurs, `xpcall` calls the provided message handler `message`, passing the error message to it.
 The handler can format or log the error message as needed.

 3. **Returns**:
    - If the function `f` executes successfully, `xpcall` returns true followed by the results from `f`.